 Penny Black Die Proof – 1840

 Finally, we get to the world’s original adhesive stamp, the Penny Black.
 Printing ran for less than a year, but over 68 million stamps were created.
 These stamps were hand-cut (instead of using perforations) and were of very good quality.
-This is great for collectors as it means there are still plenty of examples around today.
+This is great for collectors as there are still plenty of examples around today.

-The stamp’s historical importance and its lack of scarcity play against each other, so most Penny Blacks will cost around £40.
-But, you can find some real gems.
+The stamp’s historical importance and lack of scarcity play against each other so that most Penny Blacks will cost around £40.
+But you can find some real gems.
 Some of the rarest Penny Blacks have a striking over-inked appearance, which adds to their value.
 Only three have been seen and one was sold for £166,000.
 The most expensive Penny Black was sold by Stanley Gibbons and features rare ‘T L’ lettering and a fragment of the sheet inscription

 Estimated value: £40 – £250,000

 The Roses Error Stamp -1978

 Another stamp that is worth far more due to a printing error.
-The error this time was that the face value of the stamp had not been printed.
+This time, the error was that the stamp’s face value had not been printed.
 The mistake had been spotted before the stamps were issued, so the majority were destroyed.

 In fact, there are only three known examples and two of them belong to the queen.
 Now, if there is one person in this world who doesn’t need stamps…